andreasabel/ppdp20-www/cfp/ppdp2020cfp.md

 The PC chair will be happy to advise on the appropriateness of a topic.

-PPDP will take place 8-10 September 2020 at the University of Bologna, Italy, co-located with the 29th Int'l Symp. on Logic-Based Program Synthesis and Transformation (LOPSTR 2020) and the International conference on [Microservices 2020](https://www.conf-micro.services/2020/).
+PPDP will take place 8-10 September 2020 virtually hosted by the University of Bologna, Italy, co-organized with the 29th Int'l Symp. on Logic-Based Program Synthesis and Transformation (LOPSTR 2020) and the International conference on [Microservices 2020](https://www.conf-micro.services/2020/).